WGTK (AM): The Hopkinsville years

-It was a 500-watt station that originally broadcast at 820 kilocycles for the station's first three months until moving to 830 kilohertz.
+It was a 500-watt station that originally broadcast at 820 kilohertz for the station's first three months until moving to 830 kilohertz.
 The station's broadcasting equipment at that time was sold by the operators of the defunct WIAR, which operated in Paducah from 1922 until 1924.
 In the latter half of 1927, it moved again to 1150 kilohertz with 1,000 watts of power.
 A newspaper article published the same year cited the station for its gold and black motif, which earned the station's facility's nickname, the "Golden Studio".

 In the latter half of 1928, as part of a nationwide reorganization of radio frequencies, the station's third frequency change occurred, moving to 940 kilohertz.
-WFIW became a CBS Radio Network affiliate the following year.
+WFIW became an affiliate of the CBS Radio Network the following year.
 On July 29, 1931, the WFIW studios were destroyed by a fire, thus silencing the station until new facilities could built; it would occupy that studio for about two years.